airbytehq/airbyte/docs/integrations/sources/sftp-bulk-migrations.md

 ## Upgrading to 1.0.0
 This release upgrades the SFTP Bulk connector to file-based CDK which causes the following changes:

-- configuration changes
+- Configuration changes
-- stream changes
+- Stream changes

 Users should: